 Having intuitions about possible threats is not as effective as researching them.
 But you should not ignore your instincts; instead, try to find out more about them to understand how they could actually hinder your business.

 Priority Should Be There

-It is not necessary to do everything based on SWOT analysis’ results or do everything as per the order.
+It is not necessary to do everything based on SWOT analysis results or do everything as per the order.
 Put each one (Strengths – Weaknesses – Opportunities – Threats) in the list as per the level of importance.
-Thus, you could highlight your greatest strengths and rectify your biggest weakness first.
+Thus, you could highlight your greatest strengths and rectify your biggest weaknesses first.

-It is advised to avoid responding to every weakness with an excuse.
-Problems in your law firm could only be resolved when you actually take them as problems.
+It is advisable to refrain from responding to every weakness with an excuse.
+You can only resolve problems in your law firm when you actually acknowledge them as problems.